chetandg123/CqubeMetric/README.md

 CqubeMetric is a test script which is used to calculate the metrics, by using the queries and json files(s3 output bucket json files).
-This provides the report based on the student attendance report,crc and semester To run this test script,json_data should be downloaded from s3 output bucket and stored in the local machine.
+This provides the report based on the student attendance report,crc and semester.
+To run this test script,json_data should be downloaded from s3 output bucket and stored in the local machine.

 Fill the Details in crc_ini